aysuaticioglu/FordOtosan_Internship/README.md

 train_label_path_list = mask_path_list[valid_ind:]

 ```
-Now, the data is divided according to the batch size, converted into tensors, and used in the model.
+The data is divided according to the batch size, converted into tensors, and used in the model.
 Simultaneously, the predictions are compared with the ground truth values to calculate a loss value:

 ```python
 criterion = nn.BCELoss()